FACed-Off/week-4-node-http-server/README.md

 const server = http.createServer();
 ```
 >The require keyword allows us to use the node http module to enable our computer to act as a server
+>We then call our createServer method from the http module which evaluates to a new server object, this server object is then assigned to the constant "server"

 ## Handling requests